warrendewey/astro-ultra/src/content/posts/first-blog.md

 ---
-author: "Warren Dewey"
+author: Warren Dewey
-date: "February 3rd, 2025"
+date: February 3rd, 2025
-image: "/red-line.jpeg"
+image: ./images/red-line.jpeg
-title: "My First Blog Post, Hello World!"
+title: My First Blog Post, Hello World!
 ---

 Here is a test of my first blog post.
 I hope for many more to follow.
 I hope this works because I have been absolutely grinding.